 - An integrated approach.
 Working Together to Safeguard Children sets out a tiered approach to safeguarding: universal, targeted and responsive.
 Within this, sexual exploitation requires a three-pronged approach tackling prevention, protection and prosecution;

 - A shared responsibility.
 The need for effective joint working between different agencies and professionals underpinned by a strong commitment from managers, a shared understanding of the problem of sexual exploitation and effective coordination by the Local Safeguarding Children Board.

 2. The Child

 2.1 Any child or young person may be at risk of sexual exploitation, regardless of their family background or other circumstances.

 2.2 Sexual exploitation results in children and young people suffering harm, and causes significant damage to their physical and mental health.
 It can also have profound and damaging consequences for the child’s family.
 Parents and carers are often traumatised and under severe stress.
 Siblings can feel alienated and their self-esteem affected.
 Family members can themselves suffer serious threats of abuse, intimidation and assault at the hands of perpetrators.

-2.3 There are strong links between children involved in sexual exploitation and other behaviours such as running away from home or care, bullying, self-harm, teenage pregnancy, truancy and substance misuse.
+2.3 There are strong links between children involved in sexual exploitation, criminal exploitation and other behaviours such as running away from home or care, bullying, self-harm, teenage pregnancy, truancy and substance misuse.
 In addition, some children are particularly vulnerable, for example, children with special needs, those in residential or foster care, those leaving care, migrant children, unaccompanied asylum seeking children, victims of forced marriage and those involved in gangs.